Suggestion: Watch the 10 minutes video tutorial before reading this article

 Step 4: Confirm contract

-Step 5: Make payment: Credit Card or Telegraphic Transfer
+Step 5: Make the payment: Credit Card or Telegraphic Transfer

 ONLY use the designated account